PoonLab/courses/PATH9577Q/Assignments/takehome5.md

    # iterate over rows in the csv.reader object (remember the header was already removed and processed)

+       # break out of this loop if we hit 1,000 lines

        # assign the first item in this row to `gene`

        # iterate over the remaining items and keep track of the index with `enumerate`